 MAC, Synergy and the Office of Energy supported the changes.
-Verve Energy was the only Participant that indicated concern with the proposed changes.
-Below is the IMO's response to the issues raised by Verve Energy:
+Verve Energy indicated concern with the proposed changes.
+Following is the IMO's response to the issues raised by Verve Energy, as published in the Draft Rule Change Report:

 Verve Energy's Preference for the Second Option Considered by the Working Group